 As consumers, we are accessing this technology every single day — we just don’t know it.
 If you’re using Google Maps and Uber, you’re relying on space tech during seemingly monotonous tasks and routines.
 But, there’s nothing boring about how much easier satellite technology has made our lives.
 From daily conveniences like mapping and monumental advances like disaster relief, the advances in space tech are quite literally reshaping our world.

-Here are 6 emerging space tech companies to watch.
-They are currently enrolled in Space 2.0 and have big things in the works!
+Here are 6 emerging space tech companies that completed our 2018 cohort and have big things in the works:

 Infinite Composites Technologies (ICT) designs, develops, and manufactures

 advanced composite pressure vessels and structures.
 ICT was founded in 2010